 Located on the West Side of Disney Springs (the far side from most shopping, this sprawling space features classic American food, almost 10 varieties of beers on tap, indoor & outdoor seating, and enormous HDTVs with state of the art audio & visual.
 It doesn’t quite have the same vibe of ESPN Club, but it’s a suitable alternative.

 Splitsville – Normally a pretty under-the-radar-spot to watch sports, Splitsville will be very busy for the Super Bowl.
-It’s the first place Walt Disney World reservations recommendations to people who don’t want to fork over the $100+ per person, and it’d be popular irrespective of that.
+It’s the first place Walt Disney World itself recommends to people looking for a spot to watch the Super Bowl, and it’d be popular irrespective of that.

 It’s nonetheless a good option so long as you arrive early or score an Advance Dining Reservation.
 The atmosphere won’t be quite the same, but it’s definitely a good option with a surplus of televisions and a sports bar vibe.